 Mellowswan Proposes National Reforestation Project For Tanzania

-Deforestation is a widespread problem around the world and across Eastern Africa.
+Deforestation is a widespread problem around the world and across East Africa.
 Rising demand for charcoal results in a loss of some 575,000 hectares annually for fuel wood just in Tanzania.
 Fires, illegal harvesting and clearing for short-term millet production still contribute to deforestation, which threatens our watersheds, communities and wildlife.

 To combat this problem, the Mellowswan Foundation Africa-Tanzania will start three large greenhouses (higher elevation) and nurseries.
 Land has already been donated to the project in Rombo district by the Rongai forest plantation authority.
 Rombo District Council has offered another nursery site.
 Both nursery sites are on the borders of Kilimanjaro National Park.
 Mountain climbers who take the Kinapa route will walk by one of the nurseries.
 The Moshi Municipal Council offered a third nursery plot for urban reforestation.
 Unlike past reforestation efforts in the region, we will focus on local needs and long-term sustainability of the new trees.